diskoverdata/diskover-docs/source_files/install_ova_2_3.md

 xfs_growfs -d /
 ```

+## OVA Installation

+This section contains instructions to quickly get up and running with Diskover using an OVA (Open Virtual Appliance) on **VMWare Workstation** and **VirtualBox**.
+These OVAs can easily be imported into either of these hypervisors and booted up to run Diskover.
+This guide provides light instructions on how to import the OVA properly and get it booted up.

 ### VirtualBox Import and VM Settings

 🔴 Import the OVA by choosing **File -> Import Appliance**<br>